Lost-Empire-Entertainment/Elypso-engine/docs/ecosystem.md

 ## KalaWindow

-A single .lib and .dll that can be attached to any executable or cli.
+A single .lib and .dll with no runtime of its own that can be attached to any executable or cli.

 Provides the multimedia framework library stack required for running executables with graphics on Windows and Linux.
 Locked to OpenGL 3.3 and Vulkan 1.3.
 Linux and Vulkan support have not yet been added but will be added in a future release.

+Can be ran headless, does not require a window to run any executable as a CLI if needed.

 Provides:
   - windowing with message loop